Chapter 13 Bankruptcy Attorney in Orange

 A Chapter 13 filing does appear on your credit report for some years, but it does not prevent rebuilding.
 Many clients start improving their credit by managing new obligations carefully after filing.
 We discuss general credit impact and share practical steps you can consider for long-term recovery.

-Serving Clients In Orange
+Serving Chapter 13 Bankruptcy Clients In Orange

 People living or working in Orange file their bankruptcy cases in the United States Bankruptcy Court that has jurisdiction over this part of California.
 Our firm is familiar with the general procedures that apply to cases arising from Orange and the surrounding area, and we take time to explain how those procedures affect your situation.